Software has changelogs. People should too.

-This is a log of significant changes to my beliefs, career, and life.
-Not a diary — just the major commits.
-The stuff that would warrant a breaking change if I were an API.
+This is a monthly log of significant changes to my beliefs, career, and life.
+Not a diary, just the major commits.
+Following my evolution can be difficult because change is often incremental.
+So I track the breaking changes here.

 2026